 I did a little reading about How Ketchup Is Made at the Made How website and their article suggests that common spices that may be used in ketchup include allspice, cinnamon, cloves, mustard, paprika, cayenne, and/or ginger.
 So I think I’ll search a little harder for a new recipe, or do some more experimenting, and try this again with the addition of some of those spices.

-This recipe was not too bad and the consistency was good, so I will still share the recipe.
+This recipe wasn’t too bad and the consistency was good, so I will still share the recipe.
 (When we taste tested this we used it with best thing to eat with ketchup, McDonald’s French Fries!)

 1 6 oz can of tomato paste